anantacloud-oss/docs/docs/devops-foundations.md

 - **A streamlined approach to integration**
 - **Ongoing updates** to stay aligned with the evolving ecosystem

-In addition, Gruntwork customers benefit from expert guidance to ensure correct integration and adaptation of these components within their own environments.
+In addition, Ananta Cloud customers benefit from expert guidance to ensure correct integration and adaptation of these components within their own environments.

 ---

 ## Available Components

-Gruntwork currently provides several core components under DevOps Foundations:
+Ananta Cloud currently provides several core components under DevOps Foundations:

 - **Infrastructure-Live**: A best-practice directory structure for IaC repos that follows DRY principles using OpenTofu.
 - **Pipelines**: End-to-end CI/CD pipelines for infrastructure code, including structure guidelines and operational scripts.